 |Jensen JTA-230R||Prime||Buy Now||Buy Jensen JTA-230R|

-What to Look for in a Budget Record Player
+What to Look for in the Best Record Players Under $100

 All present will surely already be aware that purchasing a record player at this price is not exactly going to do wonders for the sound quality of the listening experience.
 The built-in stereo speakers that such record players come equipped with are usually not very good, but this can be changed if you already have external speakers through which you can feed the audio, either via the headphone jack or via the RCA outputs.